SplatDem/Ucima-Game-Engine/readme.md

 > [!WARNING]
-> Development will be freezed for a while soon
+> Development will be frozen for a while soon

 # Ücima Game Engine
 Fully 3D (maybe 2D) Game engine with multiple graphical API support, such as Vulkan, OpenGL, DirectX11, Metal.

 ### In plans:
  - Implement lua support as a game programming language.
-And give an ability to create native games, but programmed in c.
+And give an ability to create native games, but programmed in c (or maybe rust).

 > Current object: Fix segfault.
 > Logs: